-However, Distributional differences often occur between scRNA-seq and SnRNA-seq\cite{andrews2022single}.
+However, Distributional differences often occur between scRNA-seq and snRNA-seq \cite {andrews2022single}, including paired and unpaired ones, as shown in Figure \ref{pair_unpair}.
 Moreover, in a real automatic annotation situation, the cell type composition of target datasets is unknown, which could cause cell type compositions to differ between the two datasets, making it challenging to achieve robust annotation between them.
 Therefore, inspired by partial domain adaptation, which can simultaneously address both the distribution differences between the two datasets and the mismatch in their label spaces, we developed a framework called ScNucAdapt that selectively transfers knowledge from the source dataset to the target dataset.

-Partial domain adaptation\cite{li2022partial} addresses the problem of transferring knowledge from a labeled source domain to an unlabeled target domain when the target label space is a subset of the source label space, the concept is shown in Figure \ref{partial}.
+Partial domain adaptation \cite {li2022partial} addresses the problem of transferring knowledge from a labeled source domain to an unlabeled target domain when the target label space is a subset of the source label space, as shown in Figure \ref{partial}.
 Unlike traditional domain adaptation, which assumes identical label spaces across domains, Partial domain adaptation mitigates the negative transfer caused by irrelevant source classes.
-Partial domain adaptation has been applied to various fields, including fault diagnosis\cite{zhu2023partial}, pneumonia diagnosis from chest x-ray images\cite{liu2023attention}, and cross-session neural decoding\cite{wang2025partial}.
+Partial domain adaptation has been applied to various fields, including fault diagnosis \cite {zhu2023partial}, pneumonia diagnosis from chest x-ray images \cite {liu2023attention}, and cross-session neural decoding \cite {wang2025partial}.

 This design enables ScNucAdapt to focus on cell types that are shared across datasets while minimizing the negative impact of non-overlapping or dataset-specific cell types.
-Moreover, ScJoint\cite{scjoint}, ScNCL\cite{yan2023scncl}, ScCobra\cite{zhao2025sccobra}, and ScCorrect\cite{liu2025sccorrect}, which utilize transfer learning and domain adaptation methods for label transfer from unpaired ScRNA-seq to ScATAC-seq datasets, also provided inspiration for developing ScNucAdapt.
+Moreover, ScJoint \cite {scjoint}, ScNCL \cite {yan2023scncl}, ScCobra \cite {zhao2025sccobra}, and ScCorrect \cite {liu2025sccorrect}, which utilize transfer learning and domain adaptation methods for label transfer from unpaired scRNA-seq to ScATAC-seq datasets, also provided inspiration for developing ScNucAdapt.